hsahmed7/cse15l-lab-reports/Lab Report 3, CSE 15L.md

 The grep command has many uses.
 Four of these uses are listed below.

-1. The grep command can be used to search for lines in a file without a certain string.
-The format  to use grep in this way is `grep -v [string] *` where [string] is the string that you input directly without quotes (if it is a single-word string).
-The asterisk is specific to this case, and means that the grep command should search on all the files in the working directory.
+1. The grep command can be used to search for lines in a file that do not contain a certain string.
+The format to use grep in this way is `grep -v [string] [filename]` where the string can be inputted directly without quotations if it is a single-word string.
+In Example 1, the grep command is used to find the lines in Server.java that do not contain the letter "e".
+In Example 2, the grep command is used to find all the lines in Server.java that do not contain a semicolon(;).
+This command-line option is useful because it allows the user to filter the output and look for something specific.

 Example 1
 ```